jfey/SmallThings/boards/jetson-nano.md

 ![nano with fan.jpg](../pics/nano%20with%20fan.jpg)

-Some look into trhe inside:
+A look into the inside:

 ![nano 3dprint case.jpg](../pics/nano%203dprint%20case%20.jpg)

-**Commercial Case**
+##  Commercial Case

 A commercial case has been ordered but has not yet arrived.

-**Power Supply**
+##  Power Supply

-The Jetson Nano can run in two different power modes.
-Per default it is running in the "10 Watt" mode (also known as mode 0) but there is also the optional/fallback "5 Watt" mode.
-The 10 Watt mode has some catch:
-The Jetson module itself already needs 10 Watt and thus there is no reserve available if you are running the board via the Micro-USB connector with 5V and 2A max.
-The module does not get what it wants since the Jetson board and all connected USB devices drain some power too.
+The Jetson Nano can run in two different **power modes**.
+Per default the board is running in the "10 Watt" mode (also known as *Mode 0*) but there is also the optional/fallback "5 Watt" mode.
+The 10 Watt mode has a catch: The Jetson module itself already consumes 10 Watt when all cores are up and running.
+There is no more reserve available if you are running the board via the Micro-USB connector with 5V and 2A max.
+The module does not get what it wants since the Jetson basis board and all connected USB devices drain some power too.

 During the first test runs the board was still fine (mouse, keyboard, Webcam) and it ran also nicely even after adding the fan.
 Still it is